-results of this paper; we give a more detailed overview of the method in Section 3.
-An excellent recent survey of Samotij [35] gives several applications of this method to a range of problems in combinatorics and number theory.
+produce graph container results.
+This algorithm will be the starting point for proving the container results of this paper; we give a more detailed overview of the method in Section 3.
+An excellent recent survey of Samotij [38] gives several applications of this method to a range of problems in combinatorics and number theory.

 The container method has also been recently generalised to hypergraphs of higher uniformity.
 Perhaps the first applications of the hypergraph container method appeared in [7].
-Balogh, Morris and Samotij [5] and independently Saxton and Thomason [37] developed general container theorems for hypergraphs whose edge distribution satisfies certain boundedness conditions.
+Balogh, Morris and Samotij [5] and independently Saxton and Thomason [40] developed general container theorems for hypergraphs whose edge distribution satisfies certain boundedness conditions.
 These results have been used to tackle a range of important problems including questions arising in combinatorial number theory, Ramsey theory, positional games, list colourings of graphs and H-free graphs.

 In this paper we provide several new short applications of the graph container method to counting problems in the Boolean lattice.
 In Section 4 we asymptotically determine the number of (p,q)-tilted Sperner families in $\mathcal{P}(n)$.
-In Section 5 we give an upper bound on the number of t error correcting codes, thereby giving a partial answer to a question of Sapozhenko [36], and an upper bound on the number of so-called 2-(n, k, d)-codes.
-Katona's intersection theorem [23] determines the largest t-intersecting family in $\mathcal{P}(n)$.
+In Section 5 we give an upper bound on the number of t error correcting codes, thereby giving a partial answer to a question of Sapozhenko [39], and an upper bound on the number of so-called 2-(n, k, d)-codes.
+Katona's intersection theorem [25] determines the largest t-intersecting family in $\mathcal{P}(n)$.
 In Section 6 we prove a random analogue of this result.
-We also prove counting versions of generalisations of Sperner's theorem: we give an alternative proof of a famous result of Kleitman [27] that gives an asymptotic formula for the number of antichains in $\mathcal{P}(n)$ (see Section 7.1).
+We also prove counting versions of generalisations of Sperner's theorem: we give an alternative proof of a famous result of Kleitman [29] that gives an asymptotic formula for the number of antichains in $\mathcal{P}(n)$ (see Section 7.1).
 We then prove a two-coloured generalisation of this result in Section 7.2.
 Some open problems are raised in Section 7.3.
+Finally, in Section 8 we give a construction which disproves two conjectures of Ilinca and Kahn [23] on maximal independent sets and antichains in the Boolean lattice.